danieltrolezi/laravel-app/README.md

+## Out of the Box Laravel Application

-## Jumpstart Laravel Development with a Feature-Rich Base Application
+### Jumpstart Laravel Development with a Feature-Rich Base Application

 This repository provides a solid foundation for your next Laravel project, accelerating development with a pre-configured environment.